There is a planned update to Mosaic, and it will be unavailable from

-The admissions period for January 2019 entry has now ended.
+The application portal for January 2020 entry is now closed.

 * Please note, all international applicants are responsible for arranging their own study permits within the appropriate timelines.
 The Medical Sciences program is not involved in this process and applicants must ensure they have left enough time to obtain all required documentation for entry.

-All documents (including reference letters and transcripts) must be received by the submission deadline date.
+All documents (including transcripts and 2 academic reference letters) must be received by the submission deadline date.

 Only completed applications are reviewed.